Civil Authorities (Special Powers) Act (Northern Ireland) 1922: Use of the act

 After the troubles of the early 1920s had died down, the provision for internment was not used until the IRA's border campaign of the 1950s, in which several hundred republicans were interned.
+During this time British Labour Party MPs took up the case of the interned Irish Republicans in Northern Ireland.
+Labour MPs sent a telegram to the Prime Minister of Northern Ireland, Basil Brooke demanding the release of the internees.
+Some British trade union branches protested against the Special Powers Act and demanded an official inquiry into the administration of Northern Ireland.
 Following the outbreak of the Troubles in 1968, many within the Protestant community called for the reintroduction of internment.
 This occurred in 1971 and authorised internment of those suspected to be involved in terrorism.
 Although there were loyalist as well as republican terrorists at this time, of the 1,981 men interned, only 107 were loyalists.
-Due to inadequate intelligence-gathering, many of the interned republicans were members of the Official IRA rather than the recently formed Provisional IRA, which was much more heavily involved in terrorist activity at the time.
+Due to inadequate intelligence-gathering, many of the interned republicans were members of the Official IRA rather than the recently formed Provisional IRA, which was much more heavily involved in military activity at the time.

 Internment ended in 1975, but is credited with increasing support and sympathy for the PIRA amongst the Catholic community and outside of Northern Ireland.
 It helped to create political tensions which culminated in the 1981 Irish Hunger Strike and the death of MP Bobby Sands.
 Imprisonment under anti-terrorism laws specific to Northern Ireland continued until the 1998 Good Friday Agreement, but these laws required the right to a fair trial be respected.

-The Act and the Army
+The act and the Army

-The Act encountered further controversy in the 1970s due to the deployment of the Army in Northern Ireland and its role in maintaining order and similar policing-style duties.
-In 1972, the government was forced to amend the Act in order to legalise the detention of internees arrested by soldiers.
+The act encountered further controversy in the 1970s due to the deployment of the Army in Northern Ireland and its role in maintaining order and similar policing-style duties.
+In 1972, the government was forced to amend the act in order to legalise the detention of internees arrested by soldiers.
 Martin Meehan had been arrested after escaping from Crumlin Road Jail and charged with escaping from lawful custody.
-At his trial he successfully argued that under the Special Powers Act a soldier had no power of arrest and, as such, he had the legal right to escape, and was awarded £800 in compensation for being illegally detained for twenty-three days.
+At his trial he successfully argued that, under the Special Powers Act, a soldier had no power of arrest and, as such, he had the legal right to escape, and was awarded £800 in compensation for being illegally detained for twenty-three days.

 Related legislation

 Public Order Act 1951

-This enabled the Home Affairs Minister to ban or re-route any 'non-traditional' procession if it was likely to lead to disorder.
+The Public Order Act (Northern Ireland) 1951 enabled the Home Affairs Minister to ban or re-route any 'non-traditional' procession if it was likely to lead to disorder.
 It was used primarily against nationalist parades and took over the function of controlling parades and processions from the Special Powers Act.